 This paper presents the EMB3D[TM] threat model structure, content, and use cases associated with expected users.
-Additional discussion on scope, terminology, challenges, related efforts, terminology can be found in Appendix A. Mitigations will be in the next release of EMB3D, summer of 2024.
+Additional discussion on scope, terminology, challenges, related efforts, terminology can be found in Appendix A.

 2 EMB3D[TM] Overview

 Figure 1 provides an overview of EMB3DTM and its alignment with other key security frameworks and knowledge bases.
 The threats defined within EMB3DTM are based on observation of use by threat actors, proof-of-concept and theoretical/conceptual security research publications, and device vulnerability and weakness reports.
 Mitigation requirements are defined for each threat and are focused on technical mechanisms that device vendors should implement to protect against the threats.
 The goal is to build in security vice the common practice of pushing responsibility for mitigations to the asset owner, which may lack the technical knowledge or financial capacity to address these issues.